 That is the good news.
-Unfortunately, the author, Dr. Lisa Sanders, dismissed Sjogren’s as important, and possibly the underlying cause for his condition.
+Unfortunately, the author, Dr. Lisa Sanders, dismissed Sjogren’s as an unimportant finding.
+Yet Sjogren's was the likely cause of his condition.
 She seems unaware that pericarditis is one of the many direct complications that can occur in Sjogren’s.
 What concerns me most, however, her dismissive comment: “Most with Sjogren’s don’t need treatment for their disease, only for the annoying symptoms of dryness and discomfort it causes.”

 We have a long way to go.
 Our clinicians need better education.
 People writing articles should do their homework!